jenstornell/knock/readme.md

 - Only 1 class
 - A really small class
 - Persistent cookie
+- Callback support
+- Whitelist of IPs
 - Plenty of options
-- Hooks triggered after login/logout
 - No dependencies
 - No database